leem919/darkfluid-api/README.md

 - flask

 # Usage
-Run main.py and then connect using [darkfluid-launcher](https://github.com/leem919/darkfluid-launcher).
+Place main.py and data folder in the same directory, run main.py, and then connect using [darkfluid-launcher](https://github.com/leem919/darkfluid-launcher).